-The only US made driver in this list, this driver has been around since 2008 and is still a go to option if you can stretch your budget.
+The only US-made driver on this list, this motor controller has been around since 2008 and is still a go-to option if you can stretch your budget.

-The driver has undergone several revision and improvements to make it stand out among stepper drivers in the market today.
+The driver has undergone several revisions and improvements to make it stand out among stepper drivers in the market today.

 The G540 is one of the few multi-axis stepper drivers I know of, that can run up to 4 stepper motors using a single driver.